mrismanaziz/Reforestation/README.md

-## Why did the cookie cry?
-Because his mother was a wafer so long
+## My New Years resolution is to stop leaving things so late.